PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Conclusion

 \section{Conclusion}

-This paper proposes a PMU measurement based voltage stability index that can accurately identify long term voltage instability of the system.
+This paper proposes a PMU measurement-based voltage stability index that can accurately identify long term voltage instability of the system.
 The key novelty of this work is the mathematical derivation of the index to reflect voltage security and its distributed nature.
-The index is derived by analyzing the power flow equations in the rectangular form as circles and at the nose point, the value of the index at the critical bus is zero.
+The index is derived by analyzing the power flow equations in the rectangular form as circles, and at the nose point, the value of the index at the critical bus is zero.
 In addition, the distributed communication framework between neighboring buses makes the calculation of index scalable and secure for the grid.
-In the various test scenarios such as noisy measurements, different load increase directions and line outage localization, the index behaved as expected and detected the critical bus.
-The proposed index behavior is also compared with distributed and decentralized methods and shown to have a reliable performance.
-The wide area nature of the proposed index makes it robust to measurement and system noise that adversely effects similar techniques such as local Thevenin methods, etc. Furthermore, the proposed index can localize the line outage locations in an unsupervised manner purely using PMU measurements making it a promising method for event detection and localization of other events as well.
+In the various test scenarios such as noisy measurements, different load increase directions, {line outage and generator outage, the index detected the critical bus and quantified the stress in the system.} The proposed index behavior is also compared with distributed and decentralized methods and is shown to have a superior \& reliable performance, particularly for noisy measurements and large grids.
+The wide area nature of the proposed index makes it robust to measurement and system noise that adversely affects similar techniques such as local Thevenin methods, etc. Furthermore, the proposed index can localize the line/gen outage locations in an unsupervised manner purely using PMU measurements, making it a promising method for event detection and localization of other events.
 Finally, the distributed nature of the index makes it possible to utilize cloud computing infrastructure and other recent trends in the big data analytics field for efficient computation and storage.